Canon T7i vs Panasonic GF7

 In terms of underlying technology, both cameras are build around CMOS sensors.

 With 24MP, the T7i offers a higher resolution than the GF7 (15.8MP), but the T7i has marginally smaller individual pixels (pixel pitch of 3.72μm versus 3.77μm for the GF7).
-However, the T7i is a somewhat more recent model (by 2 years) than the GF7, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the T7i is a much more recent model (by 2 years) than the GF7, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.